influx6/denos/README.md

 # README
-Project is based on dns management test required by ExpressVPN.
+Project is a simple AWS dns management demo using Ruby on Rails.

 ### Project Rquirements